overboming/ZCAnimatedLabel/README.md

 # Subclassing
 `ZCAnimatedLabel` has two modes: non-layer based and layer based.
-In the first mode, `ZCAnimatedLabel` is a flat `UIView`, everything and every stage of animation is drawn using Core Graphics, you can customize redraw area for your animation for better performance.
+In the first mode, `ZCAnimatedLabel` is a flat `UIView`, every stage of animation is drawn using Core Graphics, you can customize redraw area for your animation for better performance.
 Following methods can be overriden:

 * `- (void) textBlockAttributesInit: (ZCTextBlock *) textBlock;`
 * `- (void) appearStateDrawingForRect: (CGRect) rect textBlock: (ZCTextBlock *) textBlock;`